Social Reaction Theory

+Social Reaction Theory

+>

-Social reaction theory or labeling theory is concerned with how the self-identity and behavior of individuals may be determined or influenced by the terms used to describe or classify them, and is associated with the concept of a self-fulfilling prophecy and stereotyping.
+> Social reaction theory or labeling theory is concerned with how the self-identity and behavior of individuals may be determined or influenced by the terms used to describe or classify them, and is associated with the concept of a self-fulfilling prophecy and stereotyping.

+>

-Primary deviance arises for a wide variety of reasons, biological, psychological, and/or sociological.
+> Primary deviance arises for a wide variety of reasons, biological, psychological, and/or sociological.

+>

-Secondary, or intensified deviance becomes a means of defense, attack, or adaptation to the problems caused by social reaction to primary deviation.
+> Secondary, or intensified deviance becomes a means of defense, attack, or adaptation to the problems caused by social reaction to primary deviant behavior.

+>

-Social reaction theory's claim that the process of defining and suppressing deviance is important to social solidarity.
+> Social reaction theory's claim that the process of defining and suppressing deviance is important to social solidarity.